ddmitov/perl-executing-browser/README.md

 ## Calling User Perl Scripts
   PEB recognizes two types of local user-level Perl scripts: **long running scripts** and **AJAX scripts**.
   There is no timeout for all Perl scripts executed by PEB.
-* **Types of Long Running Perl Scripts:**
+* **Types of long running Perl scripts:**

     **1. page-producing scripts:**
     They produce complete HTML pages and no special settings are necessary when they are called from a local page.
 There can be multiple chunks of output from such a script - PEB accumulates them all and displays everything when the script is finished.

     **2. data-only scripts:**
-    They don't produce a complete HTML page, but only pieces of data that will be inserted one after the other into the calling page using JavaScript.
-If script output is going to be inserted piece by piece into the HTML DOM of the calling page, then a special query item should be inserted into the script URL.
+    They don't produce a complete HTML page, but only pieces of data that are inserted one after the other into the HTML DOM of the calling page.
+The special query item ```target``` should be added to the script URL in this case.

     Example: ```http://local-pseudodomain/perl/counter.pl?target=script-results```